ajahne/blog/_drafts/2020-2-4-removing-duplicates-from-array.md

 This is a [brute force](https://www.quora.com/What-is-brute-force-in-programming) solution with a O(n<sup>2</sup>) time complexity.
 This algorithm's time complexity stems from the fact that we are looping through two arrays.
 Can we get to this to linear time, i.e. O(n)?
 Yes we can, by using a hash-map!

 ## Remove Duplicates using a hash-map
 In our brute force solution, we loop through the array twice, what if we were to loop through just once?
 We can do this if we use an object to keep track of key value pairs, i.e. our "hash-map".
-The "key" is the element in the array, and the value is true or falsy.
+The "key" is the element in the array, and the "value" is true or falsy.
 This map keeps track of whether we have previously added the current element to our `result` array or not.
 ```javascript
 function removeDuplicates(array) {
   const result = [];